Peppa Pig World and Paultons Park review for families

 There’s so much to pack in across all the other ‘worlds’ in the theme park, but some of our highlights were:

 - Storm Chaser is part of the recently opened Tornado Springs, and it’s your classic rollercoaster for thrill-seekers.
-Which turned out to be our almost 6-year-old!
-Suitable for children 1m and up, here spinning seats whizz around a sprawling track at ridiculous speeds – it’s not for the fainthearted but my son and husband loved it so much they ran all the way back around to go on it again as soon as their first go had finished!
+Which turned out to be our just turned 7-year-old!
+Suitable for children 1m and up, here spinning seats whizz around a sprawling track at ridiculous speeds.
+It’s not for the fainthearted; although my son was desperate to go on it straight away, I was left a little shell-shocked.
+It was a serious gear change after the sedate Hot Air Balloon ride at Peppa Pig World, but a lot of fun!

 - Right at the far side of the park, close to Lost Kingdom, is the Raging River Ride Log Flume.
 Turns out it’s not only our son who is an adrenaline junkie – our daughter is just the same!
-Children have to be 0.95m to ride, so my daughter sat with my husband and I sat with my son in a separate ‘log’ as we dropped 11m at over 35mph.
+Children have to be 0.95m to ride, so all 4 of us piled into a log before being dropped 11m at over 35mph.
 We all LOVED it.
 Yes, we got pretty wet – so pack a change of clothes for everyone if you can.
 I had some spares for the kids but not for us and it was a rather damp trip home.

 Is there anything else to see?